(Editor’s note: This story has been updated to reflect 2022 data.)

-There’s a common myth among non-Natives across the US and Canada that says Indigenous people don’t pay taxes.
-Whether it’s sales tax, federal income tax or even the cheerily nicknamed “death” tax, apparently some people are under the impression that Natives are exempt from all of it.
+There’s a common myth among non-Natives across the U.S. and Canada that says Indigenous people don’t pay taxes.
+Whether it’s sales tax, federal income tax or even the cheerily nicknamed “death tax,” apparently some people are under the impression that Native Americans are exempt from all of it.

 Not so.
-In fact, as an enrolled member of the Muscogee (Creek) and Cherokee tribes, I can assure you that Uncle Sam has my bank account number living rent-free in his head.
+In fact, as an enrolled citizen of the Muscogee and Cherokee Nations, I can assure you that Uncle Sam has my bank account number living rent-free in his head.
 And I’m on the hook for all of it — federal, state, sales, property — you name it.

 To add more insult to injury, Native women in the United States could argue that they’re the ones who aren’t getting their fair share.
-Data shows they earn about 60 cents for every dollar a non-Hispanic white male earns each year.
-That’s even less than the overall gender pay gap, which sits at 82 cents on the dollar.
+Data shows they earn about 51 cents, down from last year’s 60 cents, for every dollar a non-Hispanic white male earns each year.
+That’s even less than the overall gender pay gap, which sits at 83 cents on the dollar.

-In fact, Sept.
-8, 2021 has been designated Native American Women’s Equal Pay Day because today represents the number of additional days into 2021 it has taken a Native woman in the US to earn what took a non-Hispanic white man to earn in 2020 alone.
+Nov.
+30, 2022, has been designated Native American Women’s Equal Pay Day because today represents the number of additional days into 2022 it has taken a Native woman in the U.S. to earn what took a non-Hispanic white man to earn in 2021 alone.

 After all, less money in the bank means less money for basic necessities, let alone the extras.